Efficient Large Language Models: A Survey: Model-Centric Methods

-\textbf{Hardware-Assisted Attention.} Besides algorithmic approaches that sparsify attentions and thereby streamline the computation of the attention matrix, several studies concentrate on realizing efficient and lightweight attention mechanisms from hardware aspects.
-For example, FlashAttention~\cite{dao2022flashattention} and FlashAttention-2~\cite{dao2023flashattention2} aim to reduce the communication times between GPU high-bandwidth memory (HBM) and GPU on-chip SRAM when calculating the attention module in LLMs.
-Instead of transmitting the values and results between HBM and SRAM multiple times as is done in the standard attention mechanism, FlashAttention combines all the attention operations into one kernel and tiles the weight matrices into smaller blocks to better fit the small SRAM.
-As a result, only one communication is required to process each attention block, significantly increasing the efficiency for processing the entire attention block.
-Inspired by virtual memory and paging techniques, PagedAttention~\cite{kwon2023efficient} enables the storage of continuous keys and values in non-contiguous memory space.
-Specifically, PagedAttention divides the KV cache of each sequence into blocks, each containing the keys and values for a fixed number of tokens.
-During the attention computation, the PagedAttention kernel manages these blocks efficiently by maintaining a block table to reduce memory fragmentation.
-Specifically, the contiguous logical blocks of a sequence are mapped to non-contiguous physical blocks via the table and the table automatically allocates a new physical block for every newly generated token.
-This reduces the amount of memory wasted when generating new tokens, thus improving its efficiency.
-A$^{3}$~\cite{ham20203} introduces an innovative candidate selection process that reduces the number of keys and offers a custom hardware pipeline that taps into parallelism to speed up approximated attention techniques, further enhancing their efficiency.
-ELSA~\cite{ham2021elsa} uses Kronecker decomposition to approximate the attention module, which not only reduces its complexity, but also makes it more suitable for parallelization on hardware, thus making it more efficient when used for inference.
+\textbf{Hardware-Assisted Attention.} Hardware-assisted attention focuses on developing hardware-specific techniques to enhance attention efficiency. \black{For example, FlashAttention~\citep{dao2022flashattention} reduces the number of memory access between GPU high-bandwidth memory (HBM) and GPU on-chip SRAM when calculating the attention module in LLMs.
+Instead of transmitting the values and results between HBM and SRAM multiple times as is done in the standard attention mechanism, FlashAttention combines all the attention operations into one kernel and tiles the weight matrices into smaller blocks to better fit the small SRAM as shown in Figure~\ref{fig:flash_attention}.
+As a result, only one communication is required to process each attention block, which significantly enhances the efficiency for processing the entire attention block.} vAttention~\citep{prabhu2024vattention} is proposed to store KV cache in contiguous virtual memory without committing physical memory ahead-of-time.
+It avoids the software complexity to store KV cache by leveraging CUDA support of low-level virtual memory APIs.